woctezuma/balatro-tracker/README.md

 - filtered so that only the text strings for English and French were kept,
 - formatted with [StyLua][stylua-github].

+> [!NOTE]
+> If a commit name is a number, then:
+> - this number is the `ManifestID`,
+> - the purpose of the commit is simply to update the text string data.

 <!-- Definitions -->

 [balatro-website]: <https://www.playbalatro.com/>